AndrePalermo/DiracFermions-in-MilneSpacetime/README.md

 ## Tutorial notebook

 The notebook milneNumerics.ipynb is a self-contained commented tutorial, with relevant functions that can be used to make tests and reproduce our results.
+The plotting script plots.ipynb can be used to reproduce the plots presented in the paper.